Bohmian Mechanics as a Practical Tool

-For now, $\B^\psi$ appears to be just an ad-hoc function of the trajectories for the operator expected value to be satisfied.
-Let us see though, that it can be more than this.
+For now, $\B^\psi$ appears to be just an ad-hoc function of the trajectories for the operator expected value to be recovered from those trajectories.
+Let us see that it is more than this.
 What would this number be for each trajectory if the system state, $\ket{\psi}$, was an eigenstate of $\hat{B}$ of eigenvalue $b$?

-This suggests $\ket{\psi}$ is an eigenstate of $\hat{B}$ if and only if it is a state for which every Bohmian trajectory has the same value of the information $\B^\psi$.
-On the one hand, this tells us that the $b$ indicated by the pointer of a projective measurement, can always be considered to be information linked to the Bohmian trajectory, even when its operator does not commute with position.
+This means that a condition for $\ket{\psi}$ to be an eigenstate of $\hat{B}$ is that it is a state for which every Bohmian trajectory has the same value of the information $\B^\psi$.
+On the one hand, this tells us that the $b$ indicated by the pointer of a projective measurement can always be considered to be information linked to the Bohmian trajectory, even when its operator does not commute with position.
 On the other hand, in practice, it can be a tool to construct the operator $\hat{B}$ itself.
-Just define $\hat{B}$ in terms of $\B^\psi$, as the collection of states $\ket{b}$ in which all Bohmian trajectories have the same value $b$ for the information $\B^\psi$.
+One could define $\hat{B}$ in terms of $\B^\psi$, as the collection of states $\ket{b}$ in which all Bohmian trajectories have the same value $b$ for the information $\B^\psi$ (and some condition to make the imaginary part of $C^\psi$ negligible).